-This year Dreamination begins on Thursday 17 November and runs for nearly two months until Tuesday 3 January.
+Dreamination begins in mid November and runs for nearly two months until January.
 During this time Peace Boulevard is illuminated with thousands of Christmas lights elaborately assembled in various displays including a merry-go-round for kids (or big kids, aka adults!)

 For those people desperately missing their Christmas Tree don’t worry because you’ll find a gigantic one outside of Pacela shopping centre next to SOGO Department Store.
 It may not fit in your apartment or house and no, you can’t take it home, but it’s just so beautiful that this year you won’t mind sharing it with others in a public space.